codecapsules-io/codecapsules-docs/docs/tutorials/image-api.md

 ```
 Notice that the `next()` function is called after each middleware function has completed its particular function.
 This is how we can chain together multiple middleware functions.

 The functions don't have to be inline - we can use named functions.
-In this way, the code become very readable, and is almost just like writing down the steps we need to take.
+In this way, the code becomes very readable, and is almost just like writing down the steps we need to take.
 We can then implement the functions one at a time.

 If we were to break down the processing that the image API needs to do, one sequence could be: